talor-hammond/js-fundamentals-and-oop/README.md

 * With default parameters, `undefined` will use the default -- while `null` does not.
 * Both are two of JavaScript's *falsy* values, & both are *primitive* values.

+## Closures
+A closure is simply a **function inside another function**.
+* ...when you want to extend behaviour (variables, methods, arrays) from an outer function to an inner function
+* We can also access the context inside the outer function from the inner function -- but not the other way around

+## Object-context; `this`

+## Callbacks
+A callback is a function that executes after another function has executed.
+...it's a way to make asynchronous operations more synchronous

+* Waits for an event to execute
+* Provides synchronous capabilities
+* Practical way to chain functionalities
+* Provides code structure and control

+**Callback hell**: *recursive* structure of callbacks

+## Recursion

+## Scope

+## `call()`, `apply()`, and `bind()`

+## Prototypal-inheritance

+## The DOM

+## The internetttttt

+## Cookies, session, and localstorage

+## Currying

+## MVC, & design-patterns

+## IIFE

+## Async / Await
+Provides a way to maintain asynchronous-processing in a more synchronous fashion
+* in that sense, have more control over the behaviour of your program

+Most relevant: performing a REST API request -- you want the data to load before pushing it to the view.
+We use `await` to tell it to resolve fully before continuining

+## Promises

+## `fetch` API

+## RESTful APIs